mvysny/vaadin-simple-security/README.md

 the current user has access to the route being navigated to.

 How will `SimpleViewAccessChecker` know which user is currently logged in?
-That's easy - it will retrieve it from the `InMemoryLoginService` service.
+That's easy - it will retrieve the user from the `InMemoryLoginService` service. `InMemoryLoginService` remembers the currently logged-in user in the Vaadin session; when a user attempts to log in, that user is compared against users stored in the `InMemoryUserRegistry`.

 Most often the logged-in user will be stored in the session.
 We could store the user to the session directly, then we could make the checker retrieve the user from the session